ismo-soft/ataya-app/README.md

 ## 📨 Kafka Topics

-The following Kafka topics are automatically created:
+The following Kafka topics handle the social commerce workflow:

-- `suspend-item-from-inventory` - Inventory suspension events
+- `suspend-item-from-inventory` - Events when contributors suspend products for others
-- `cart-item-statistics` - Shopping cart analytics
+- `cart-item-statistics` - Analytics for product purchases and suspension activities

 ## 🔧 Development Setup